rdev0010/NutriTrack/README.md

 🔑 Clinician view with data-driven analysis
 📱 Built with Kotlin, Jetpack Compose, Room DB, and MVVM architecture

-NutriTrack was developed as part of a Monash University mobile app development project, showcasing robust mobile development practices with validation, persistence, and GenAI integration.

 ## Core Features:
 - Welcome Screen: Introduction and disclaimer.
 - Login & Registration: Users authenticate with their User ID and Phone Number (loaded from the dataset).
 First-time users set up their account with a password.